 - Chronoscope: Zor-El whips up a device which lets anybody relive someone else's memories by holding something belonging to that person.
 Later, Superman designs some camera-like device which displays scenes of the past.

 - Continuity Porn: Promoted Fanboy and Pre-Crisis Superman continuity expert E. Nelson Bridwell took care to blend every minutia of Superman lore in a coherent amalgam.

-- Convenient Eclipse: When people asked Jaf-El a sign that Rao is the only god, Jaf announced Rao would turn the red sun yellow at once.
-When the Sun indeed turned yellow, his listeners became convinced.
-As listening to that story, Superman states that was the period when the Gold Volcano erupted, scattering yellow dust all over the atmosphere.
+- Convenient Eclipse: When people asked Jaf-El for a sign that Rao is the only god, Jaf announced Rao would turn the red sun yellow at once.
+When the Sun indeed turns yellow, his listeners become convinced.
+Listening to that story, Superman states that was the period when the Gold Volcano erupted, scattering yellow dust all over the atmosphere.
 He notes his ancestor could not have known about it, though, so maybe Jaf-El had a prophetic vision after all.